Miss Teen USA 2007

 Miss Teen USA 2007, the 25th Miss Teen USA pageant, was held on August 24, 2007 in Pasadena, California.
 At the conclusion of the final night of the competition Hilary Cruz of Colorado was crowned Miss Teen USA 2007 by outgoing titleholder Katie Blair of Montana.

 The event was hosted by Mario Lopez, who also hosted Miss Teen USA 1998 and Miss Teen USA 2003.
 In 2007 he also hosted the Miss America and Miss Universe pageants.
 The pageant was broadcast on NBC at 8:00 p.m.
 EST, rather than at 9:00 p.m.
 EST.

-To date, it was the final Miss Teen USA pageant to be televised on broadcast television due to NBC failing to renew its contract.
-Since then, it is broadcast over the Internet on the pageant's official website, its YouTube channel and on Microsoft's Xbox Live service.
+For several years, was the final Miss Teen USA pageant to be televised on broadcast television due to NBC failing to renew its contract.
+It returned to television in 2024, broadcast on The CW.